BottlecapDave/HomeAssistant-OctopusEnergy/.github/ISSUE_TEMPLATE/bug_report.md

 **Home Assistant Logs**

 Are there any related logs available in Home Assistant?
-It is suggested you set your [log level](https://www.home-assistant.io/integrations/logger/) to `debug` and then check the "Full Home Assistant Log" from the `logs page`.
+Please follow the instructions as outlined in the [readme](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy#increase-home-assistant-logs).